 5 Common Opossums.
 These babies were handed over by a woman in the village to Kayla.
 After the mother was killed, the woman took care of them for some days before handing them over.
 They are for now under Kayla’s care in the manager’s house.

 Our volunteer group always is under steady changes.
 At the end of September we had to say goodbye to our long-term-volunteer and veterinarian Lisa, who did an amazing job as our veterinarian and in the management of the centre.
 She stayed for six months in total and will be deeply missed.
 Returning volunteer Jessie, as well as returning long term volunteers Carlotta and George are also going back home.
 They are leaving space for a new volunteer group under our assistant manager Laura.
 Everyone is enjoying the warm dry season and we’ve been spending our evenings playing games or going on night walks, to spot nocturnal animals.
 Douwe took all volunteers on a night walk and during the day Machico led a group of volunteers through the jungle on a tough hike, where he showed them many different plants and trees and explained about their different uses.

 There is always construction going on in Esperanza Verde, always stairs, cages, taps, houses, paths or bridges to be fixed.
-Douwe, Machico, Gumishu and Geiler, as well as many volunteers have been keeping our entire infrastructure together beautifully.
+Machico, and Geiler from the village, Douwe as well as volunteers have been keeping our entire infrastructure together beautifully.
 And they still managed to make progress in our bigger projects!